anajulijapreseren/sudoku/README.md

 3. Clear check
 Makes coloured cells white again
+Note: User has to use this function before clicking on Check button again.

 ## Cookies
 New user gets new cookie that exipires in a year from when it was assigned.